A Complete Guide to Store Cast-Iron Skillets

 A thin layer of oil is the best way to keep cast iron from rusting.
 When exposed to moisture in the air, an unseasoned skillet will quickly deteriorate, but not if it has been rubbed with oil first.

-Before storing your dry pans, always apply a thin layer of fat and wipe away the excess with a paper towel, just like you would before seasoning a pan.
+Before storing your dry pans, always apply a thin layer of cooking oil and wipe away the excess with a paper towel, as you would when seasoning a pan.
 If you make this a regular habit, your pan will be better protected and strengthened.

 Do not stack them without protection